pivotal-cf/docs-concourse-olm/README.md

 ==============================================

-**Important Notice:** This book repo is no longer in use.
+**Important Notice:** This repo is no longer in use.
 For the current Concourse documentation using MKDocs, see https://github.com/pivotal/docs-concourse-pcf

 ==============================================